yin1999/fred/README.md

 See [the media queries README](./components/media/README.md).

+### Sandbox

+We have a basic sandbox for testing and styling components in isolation at http://localhost:3000/sandbox

+To add a component to the sandbox, add a `sandbox.js` file to the component, which exports a class named like `MyComponentSandbox` which extends the `SandboxComponent` exported from `components/sandbox/class.js`.

 ### Components and Elements

 - Components should live in the `components/` folder, with reserved names which cause certain behavior, explained further below: